justinAurand/pair-programming-workshop/README.md

 ## Elixir Project

 The project is contained within the `elixir` folder, and assumes that you have Elixir installed already.
 This project makes use of ExUnit, a built-in unit testing library for Elixir.
-Use the `mix test` command to run the unit tests:
+Run the `mix test` command in the `elixir` directory to run the unit tests:

 ``` elixir
 mix test